-&lt;sup>36 These are the goals that we aim to achieve, collectively, in Hackney by 2030.
+36 These are the goals that we aim to achieve, collectively, in Hackney by 2030.
 This will require actions by all stakeholders: community groups and organisations; businesses and institutions; residents; the Council and central government.

-&lt;sup>37 1.5°C alignment means that meeting this goal is consistent with Hackney contributing to only 1.5°C of global warming, in line with the Paris Agreement.
+37 1.5°C alignment means that meeting this goal is consistent with Hackney contributing to only 1.5°C of global warming, in line with the Paris Agreement.

-2030 collective goals Is the goal 1.5°C- aligned?
-3 year objectives is 50% less than in 2020.
-Procure sustainable and healthy foods for the Council's spaces Investments & Finance ) Half of residents', partners' and Yes Raise awareness of the environmental impact of finances businesses' pensions and investments in Increase opportunities for funding local projects Hackney are fossil-free, and local wealth is distributed to local, sustainable and cooperatively-run projects.
-Continue to divest Council investment funds and pensions Green Economy A Green New Deal has doubled the size of the local green economy N/A Increase the number of Hackney businesses and jobs that contribute to the Green Economy, including through regeneration delivery programmes and procurement and created a net zero, living wage-led economy of low Create green apprenticeships and training pathways, with a focus on disadvantaged groups carbon businesses.
-Ensure Hackney residents have the skills for and access to training and job opportunities linked to the Green Economy Support Hackney businesses and partners to decarbonise Attract new green businesses into the borough Reskill, retrain and/or recruit staff to meet the needs of the climate emergency
+2030 collective goals 36 Is the goal 1.5°C- aligned?
+37 3-year objectives Healthy, plant-based diets are widespread, with reduced rates of food poverty.
+Yes Procure sustainable and healthy foods in Council, school, healthcare, leisure and other institutional settings, and influence local businesses to do the same.
+Increase public awareness and understanding of healthy and more sustainable diets.
+Investments & Finance Half of residents', partners' and businesses' Yes Raise awareness of the environmental impact of finances. pensions and investments in Hackney are fossil-free, and local wealth is Increase opportunities for funding local emissions reduction projects. distributed to local, sustainable and cooperatively-run projects.
+Reduce the carbon footprint of the Council's Pension Fund and encourage others to the same.
+Green Economy Green Economy Double the size of the local green economy, with an ecosystem of net zero businesses and more N/A Increase the number of Hackney businesses and jobs that contribute to the green economy, including through regeneration delivery programmes and procurement. residents working in good quality, green jobs.
+Create green apprenticeships and training pathways, with a focus on disadvantaged groups.
+Ensure Hackney residents have the skills for and access to training and job opportunities linked to the green economy.
+Support Hackney businesses and partners to decarbonise.
+Attract new green businesses into the borough.
+Reskill, retrain and/or recruit staff to meet the needs of the climate emergency.